derdon/ini/README.rst

 Bugs
 ----

 Quoted values and comments are not supported yet.
+See TODO.rst in this folder for more ideas which have not been implemented yet.